cheind/IoT-Scopes/Readme.md

 }
 ```

-Finally in `loop()` we wait for 1 second once `started` turned true and
-output all events captured during this period via the Serial interface.
+Finally in `loop()` we pause for 1 second once first event was observed and output all events captured during this period via the Serial interface.

 ```c++
 void loop()